Marvel Cinematic Universe: Phase Six: Marvel Zombies season 1 (2025)

 A group of survivors fight against former heroes and villains that have been turned into zombies.

 In November 2021, an animated series based on the comic book series Marvel Zombies was announced, with Bryan Andrews directing and Zeb Wells serving as head writer; Andrews was later revealed as showrunner.
 It is a continuation of the reality first introduced in the What If...? episode "What If...
 Zombies?!" and includes characters introduced in Phase Four of the MCU.
 Marvel Zombies was released on Disney+ on September 24, 2025, and consists of four episodes.
+A second season was in production by April 2026.

 Marvel Zombies is set in 2023, five years after the events of the What If...? episode.
 Over 15 actors reprise their MCU roles in Marvel Zombies, with several actors from What If...? also reprising their roles.
 Todd Williams voices Eric Brooks / Blade Knight in the series.